candiceywu/note-taker/README.md

   - [Questions](#questions)

 ## Installation
-For installation, the user will use their command line (Terminal, Bash, etc.) and make sure they are accessing the correct server.js file that's being run.
+For installation, the user has two options: they can use their command line (Terminal, Bash, etc.) and make sure they are accessing the correct server.js file that's being run.
 The user can then type in 'node server.js' or 'node server' in the command line.
-The command line will then return 'App listening at http://localhost:3001'.
-For this homework's requirements, the application has been deployed using Heroku, and the application can be accessed [here](https://fierce-lowlands-57764.herokuapp.com/).
+The command line will then return 'App listening at http://localhost:3001', and they can then access the application which has been deployed using Heroku [here](https://fierce-lowlands-57764.herokuapp.com/).
+If the user begins from their terminal, their Note Taker dashboard should be empty and will populate with information as they enter it.
+Otherwise, clicking on the deployed link as-is will open with prepopulated data that I used to test the application.

 ## Usage
 The application helps the user keep track of their notes; the user can type in a title, followed by text; when the user is done, they can click the 'save' icon at the top right corner, which will log the notes to the left-hand column of the application page.
 The user can also click on that saved note to bring it to full preview on the right-hand column, as well as delete it by clicking the 'delete' (trash) icon.